mysterious-coding/base_entranced/README.md

 base_entranced broadcasts some useful information, such as which round it currently is, what objective they are on, how much time is left, etc in the serverinfo.
 If you click to read the serverinfo from the game menu, you can see this information without connecting to the server.

 #### Reset siege to round 1 on map change vote
-No more changing maps with timer going down.
+No more changing maps with timer still going down.

 #### Random teams/capts in siege
 base_enhanced supports random teams/capts, but it doesn't work for siege mode.
 In base_entranced this is fixed and you can generate random teams/capts even in siege(players must set "ready" status by using `/ready` command)